nikospara/realworld-v2/realworld-v2-user-module/realworld-v2-user-jaxrs/src/site/markdown/api.md

 		"imageUrl": "https://i.stack.imgur.com/xHWG8.jpg"
 	}

-No authentication required, returns 201 "Created" on success and a `Location` header to the new resource.
+No authentication required, returns 201 "Created" on success and a `Location` header pointing to the new resource.

 Fields `bio`, `imageUrl` are optional.